siahsiahy/dp_sgd_blog/_posts/2025-10-26-distill-dp.md

     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Citations
-  - name: Footnotes
-  - name: Code Blocks
-  - name: Interactive Plots
+  - name: Why Whisper?
-  - name: Mermaid
+  - name: What Does DP-SGD Actually Do?
-  - name: Diff2Html
+  - name: Anatomy of a Noisy Gradient
-  - name: Leaflet
+  - name: Privacy vs. Accuracy — the Eternal Trade-off
-  - name: Chartjs, Echarts and Vega-Lite
-  - name: TikZ
+  - name: When Math Meets Reality
-  - name: Typograms
+  - name: Lessons from Experiments
-  - name: Layouts
+  - name: Beyond the Noise
-  - name: Other Typography?
+  - name: References

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.